cstefanache/marvin-dev/README.md

 #### View screenshot

 After running a step from the graph, the view screenshot button is available.
-Clicking on it will display a screenshot of the actual step execution on the current page.
+Clicking on it a screenshot of the actual step execution result is displayed.

 <img width="906" alt="image" src="https://user-images.githubusercontent.com/15820565/215437504-877c9535-b30c-44a6-a8c7-d383e4e396e9.png">